Pulled Apart by Horses: Formation (2008)

 Pulled Apart By Horses formed after Lee Vincent (Concentration Champ) was contacted by James Brown over a music forum.
 He was looking to start a The Jesus Lizard style band in Leeds.
 They went on to rehearse as a three piece with Robert Lee being invited to play Bass at a practice studio on the outskirts of Leeds city centre.
 Lead singer Tom Hudson's old band Mother Vulpine (in which he played bass) broke up and after the other three members completed a few rehearsals they then invited Tom Hudson to provide vocals and they then began writing as a 4-piece.
+Their other influences include Meet Me in St. Louis, Reuben, Blakfish, At the Drive-In and Refused.

 It is believed no material was recorded as the band performing as a 3-piece.
 After their formation in early 2008, the band regularly rehearsed above 'The Packhorse' pub in Leeds which was also where they performed their first secret show to a full house of attendees who had been invited by text message at the Packhorse in Leeds on 12 February 2008.

 The band then began touring in 2008 and soon received notable attention from the press and media due to their live performances and soon began to gain a quickly growing fan base.
 They also began to be known for their very frantic live performances during which band members have been known to be injured.
 On 17 May 2008, when headlining Nastyfest IX in Leeds to a packed audience, a chaotic and injury stricken performance took place leading to guitarist James Brown being sent to hospital with a gash to the head.

 The band's debut single, "Meat Balloon", was released via Big Scary Monsters Recording Company in October 2008.
 It debuted at No. 18 on the UK Indie Singles chart.
 The limited edition 7" single came with a free CD and comic, created by the band's singer, Tom Hudson.